 The BBB has certainly thought that the business has gone extremely well, as they awarded this company with the highest A+ rating.

 In spite of its long existence in the market, I found that the number of complaints and issues registered with the BBB is a grand total of 2.
 One is related to “advertising/sales”, with the next one being “product/service” issue.

 Both issue have since found a resolution, another sign that the company recognizes the importance of customer support and corporate image.

 The Working of NPD Online Research

 While NPD may maintain such an embellished record with BBB, its operation is nothing groundbreaking.
-It operates similarly to typical survey panels such as SurveySavvy, MyView etc…
+It operates similarly to typical survey sites to earn money such as SurveySavvy, MyView etc…

 The modus operandi involves user signing up at the website and furnishing a personal profile page.
 If everything goes okay, the new user will get an e-mail confirmation, and he or she can now go on to take up survey work.